ycechungAI/moderngl/docs/reference/vertex_array.rst

     The render primitive (mode) must be the same as the input primitive of the GeometryShader.

-    Args:
+    :param int mode: By default :py:data:`TRIANGLES` will be used.
-        mode (int): By default :py:data:`TRIANGLES` will be used. vertices (int): The number of vertices to transform.
+    :param int vertices: The number of vertices to transform.

-    Keyword Args:
+    :param int first: The index of the first vertex to start with.
-        first (int): The index of the first vertex to start with. instances (int): The number of instances.
+    :param int instances: The number of instances.

 .. py:method:: VertexArray.render_indirect(buffer: Buffer, mode: int | None = None, count: int = -1, first: int = 0) -> None